Married at First Sight (American TV series): Season 10

 In July 2021, Austin and Jessica revealed that they are expecting their first child, due in November 2021.
 In October 2021, Austin and Jessica revealed that their first child would be a boy.
 Their son, Westin Paul, was born in November 2021.
+Their second son, Everett, was born in August 2024.
+In April 2026, the couple announced they were expecting their third child.

 While the season is marketed as taking place in DC and features shots in the tourist-heavy sections of the District, the majority of the show takes place in Northern Virginia with some areas in Montgomery County, Maryland.
 However, the weddings take place in the District neighborhood of Georgetown.

 Season 11

 The eleventh season featured couples from New Orleans, and premiered on July 15, 2020.
 The couples were: